philippebaron4152/APC523-Final-Project/lammps/doc/src/kspace_style.rst

 MSM is most competitive versus Ewald and PPPM when only relatively low accuracy forces, about 1e-4 relative error or less accurate, are needed.
-Note that use of a larger Coulombic cutoff (i.e. 15 Angstroms instead of 10 Angstroms) provides better MSM accuracy for both the real space and grid computed forces.
+Note that use of a larger Coulombic cutoff (i.e. 15 angstroms instead of 10 angstroms) provides better MSM accuracy for both the real space and grid computed forces.

 Currently calculation of the full pressure tensor in MSM is expensive.